John MacDonald (Glasgow Police)

 Seonaidh Roidein slipped peacefully away in hospital in 1988 at age 89 after a bout with the flu, his niece Margaret by his side.
 He considered himself to have had a good life and good health.
 His final conversation was of having just listened to some dance music.
 “You know, they didn’t get that tune quite right,” he said, surely a piper to the very end.

-Janette Montague and Jim McGillivray–From private conversations with Margaret Macpherson and Tony Macdonald, and information from Ishabel T. MacDonald, John Finlay, Hector Russell, Willie Morrison, Jeannie Campbell and notes from the College of Piping, Glasgow.
+Janette Montague and Jim McGillivray–From private conversations with the late Margaret Macpherson and the late Tony Macdonald, and information from Ishabel T. MacDonald, the late John Finlay, Hector Russell, Willie Morrison, Jeannie Campbell and notes from the College of Piping, Glasgow.